riod4/resources/_services/assess-risk-service.md

 header-license: CC0 Creative Commons
 ---

-## Data is one of your most valuable assets
+## Private data is a valuable asset
 Increasingly our world runs on data; some of it critical, much of it confidential.
 Information has become one of the most valuable assets an organization possesses.
 This [Harvard Business School article](https://digit.hbs.org/submission/caesars-entertainment-what-happens-in-vegas-ends-up-in-a-1billion-database/){:rel="nofollow noopener noreferrer"}{:target="_blank"} highlights Caesar’s Entertainment loyalty program, _Total Rewards_;

 > ### The most valuable asset in the Caesar’s Entertainment Corp. isn’t the fabulously-tacky Roman-themed resort on the Las Vegas strip.
 It’s the company’s big data loyalty program, valued at $1 billion.